stcucufa/epistrophy/doc/manual.md

 twice as slow with a rate of 0.5.
 Rate must be a finite number greater than 0.

 * `Fiber.scale(x)` sets the _time scale_ of the fiber, that is the amount of time in milliseconds of one unit.
-For instant, to specify times in seconds, use `scale(1000)`.
+This is the inverse of the rate.
+For instance, to specify times in seconds, use `scale(1000)`.
 Scale must be a finite number greater than 0.

 * `Fiber.repeat(f, delegate)` spawns a new child fiber and immediately joins;
 when the child fiber ends, it is immediately spawned again, repeating forever.